How to keep illnesses away in the family

 How to maintain a strong immune system from within

 - Maintain healthy and balanced eating habits .
-It includes vegetables, fruits, grains, foods rich in vitamins A and C, whole grains, and oilseeds.
+Includes vegetables, fruits, grains, foods rich in vitamins A and C, whole grains and oilseeds.

-- Get the hours of sleep necessary for your body to recover and your immune system to strengthen.
+- Get enough sleep so your body can recover and your immune system can strengthen.

 - Exercising causes positive changes in disease-fighting cells.